noirscape/e621-docker/README.md

 * `memcached_servers`
 * `redis_url`

+## Maintainers

+* When updating the checked out e621 code, do a quick test build of the core.
+A mere `docker-compose build core --pull` should help identify any errors that might pop up.

 ## Credits

 * The lovely people from StackOverflow, ElasticSearch community forums and various Ruby on Rails support communities for providing the resources.